avivgabay3/a_new_hope/README.md

 ## Troubleshooting the EXE
 - A `mainApp.log` file is written next to `mainApp.exe` on startup to capture any hidden errors (helpful because the EXE runs without a console window).
 - The writable `conf_info.txt` also lives next to the EXE.
 If it is missing or corrupted, delete it and restart the app to recreate it from the bundled template.
+- If recording does not start, open `mainApp.log` and look for "VideoWriter failed to open".
+This usually means the save path is not writable or the OpenCV FFmpeg DLLs were not bundled.
+Rebuild with the provided `mainApp.spec` (which now collects the OpenCV dynamic libraries), and ensure you launch the EXE from a folder you can write to.